farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 ### Detailed Disposition

 To avoid getting too complicated, `disposition` is either positive, negative or neutral.
 It'd be possible to allow a range of values for `disposition` (for example from -4 to +4) to allow more nuance on given `supporting details`.
 If using this approach, you'd probably want to allow players to gain progress and danger more quickly, and only treat >+2 / <-2 as “positive” / “negative” for purposes of changing effect or position on rolls.

+### No Neutral Disposition

+Neutral `supporting details` are often a mix of positive and negative traits and have no direct impact on rolls.
+You could avoid using them completely by:

+1. Clearing negative `supporting details` rather than upgrading them to `neutral`.
+2. Clearing positive `supporting details` rather than downgrading them to `neutral`.
+3. Adding new details from `progress` and `danger` clocks directly as positive and negative, respectively, or by presenting opportunities and threats which will add `supporting details` based on how the party reacts.

 ## Combining with other Rules